-Coordinate Geometry is considered to be one of the interesting concepts of Mathematics.
-Coordinate Geometry describes the link between geometry and algebra through graphs involving curves and lines.
-It provides geometric aspects in Algebra and enables to solve geometric problems.
+Coordinate Geometry is considered to be one of the most interesting concepts of mathematics.
+Coordinate Geometry (or the analytic geometry) describes the link between geometry and algebra through graphs involving curves and lines.
+It provides geometric aspects in Algebra and enables them to solve geometric problems.
 It is a part of geometry where the position of points on the plane is described using an ordered pair of numbers.
 Here, the concepts of coordinate geometry (also known as Cartesian geometry) are explained along with its formulas and their derivations.

 What is a Co-ordinate and a Co-ordinate Plane?

 You must be familiar with plotting graphs on a plane, from the tables of numbers for both linear and non-linear equations.
 The number line which is also known as a Cartesian plane is divided into four quadrants by two axes perpendicular to each other, labelled as the x-axis (horizontal line) and the y-axis(vertical line).

 The four quadrants along with their respective values are represented in the graph below-

 - Quadrant 3 : (-x, -y)

 - Quadrant 4 : (+x, -y)

 The point at which the axes intersect is known as the origin.
 The location of any point on a plane is expressed by a pair of values (x, y) and these pairs are known as the coordinates.

 The figure below shows the Cartesian plane with coordinates (4,2).
 If the coordinates are identified, the distance between the two points and the interval’s midpoint that is connecting the points can be computed.